gtbjj/gtbjj.github.io/_drafts/BJJ-blood-pressure-02.md

 Overall workout volume has increased dramatically in the last month or two (since the new year and picking up BJJ again).
 Average intensity and volume have increased significantly, regarding effects on RHR

-No abservable effect, but after follow up with RN, intake is not high enough from food alone to effect blood pressure.
+**Verdict:**  No abservable effect, but after follow up with RN, intake is not high enough from food alone to effect blood pressure.
 Needs to be about 400mg agove RDA (e.g. supplement) ([reference](https://www.livescience.com/55355-magnesium-blood-pressure.html)); that's about 800 mg total / day (400 RDA + 400 supplement).
 I was averaging (from food intake alone) only 270 mg / day.

 ------------------------------------------------------------------------------